joyceling/aws-portfolio/README.md

-# aws-portfolio
+# Joyce Ling's aws-portfolio

-This is my AWS portfolio utilizing React and serverless technologies.
+This is my portfolio utilizing ReactJS and AWS.